better-internet/radworks-docs/docs/radicle.md

 5. Radicle is **not** global by default.
 Instead, the social graph of peers and projects you track determines what content you see, interact with, and replicate.
+6. Radicle is designed for bazaar-style development.
+This means that within projects, there isn't a single master branch that contributors merge into.
+Instead, peers maintain their own views of projects that can be fetched and merged by other peers via patches.
 ## How do I use Radicle?

 The easiest way to use Radicle is with **Upstream**, a desktop client developed by